 A Perspective on KineticCare, A Platform to Improve Elder Care

-One challenge that most people face at some point in their lives is caring for an elderly person.
-Whether it’s a parent, extended family, friend or neighbor, it is often a difficult situation, especially when the elderly person in question lives alone.
-That autonomy is great for the elder’s psyche but can be a real challenge for those tasked with their wellbeing.
-One of the obvious tools to help with this is the inclusion of technology.
-But how do you bring that technology into the mix when dealing with a generation who is often uncomfortable interacting with it?
+A challenge that many people face at some point in their lives is caring for an elderly person.
+Whether it is a parent, extended family member, friend, or neighbor, it is often a difficult situation, especially when the elderly person in question lives alone.
+Autonomy is great for the person’s psyche, but can be a real challenge for those tasked with their well being.
+Technology provides a range of obvious tools to help with this.
+But how do you bring that technology into the mix when dealing with a generation often uncomfortable interacting with it?

 That question was posed at a regular meetup of a few friends in the Tampa area, including Software Logistics founder Kevin Wolf.
-Several members of the group had recently dealt with health problems in their immediate families, so the topic came up of how you could improve elder care with technology.
+Several members of the group had recently dealt with health problems in their immediate families, so there was a discussion about how you could improve elder care with technology.
 The conversation naturally drifted towards home monitoring to help avoid difficult and costly trips to the doctor’s office or hospital.

-The project, which was developed during the AT&T Developer Summit Hackathon in 2016, used a number of technologies to make this possible.
-The team used an Intel Edison-based wearable health monitor to detect changes in heart rate, EKG as well as falls, a Qualcomm DragonBoard 410c-based home hub for communication and AT&T’s M2X Internet of Things (IoT) platform to bring all of the data together.
+The project, executed during the AT&T Developer Summit Hackathon in 2016, used a number of technologies to make this possible.
+The team used an Intel Edison-based wearable health monitor to detect changes in heart rate, EKG, and falls, a Qualcomm DragonBoard 410c-based home hub for communication, and AT&T’s M2X Internet of Things (IoT) platform to bring all of the data together.

-If a problem is detected, and a patient does not confirm that they are alright, KineticCare jumps into action.
-An emergency contact, or emergency personnel, are contacted, and current medical conditions can be sent to the responders en route.
+If a problem is detected and the patient does not confirm that they are okay, KineticCare jumps into action.
+An emergency contact or emergency personnel are contacted, and current medical conditions can be sent to the responders en route.
 Using a Philips Hue bulb, an emergency light can flash outside, allowing responders to find the correct house easily.
 Using AT&T Digital Life, the alarm system and door locks can be disabled, permitting the emergency responders easy access to the patient without having to take down a door or break a window.

 The scalability of the IoT solution was the most important part of the system.
-With so many different types of input and output, a robust messaging system was needed in the middle to translate a particular movement on the wearable sensor into turning on emergency lights indoors and asking the patient if they are okay.
-Then, being able to flash a light from Philips while turning off an AT&T Digital Life security system, all from a single command, added a new level of difficultly.
+With so many different types of input and output, a robust messaging system was needed in the middle to cause a particular movement on the wearable sensor to turn on emergency lights and ask the patient if they are okay.
+Then, being able to flash a light from Philips while turning off an AT&T Digital Life security system, all from a single command, added a new level of difficulty.
 All of this was only possible because of the middleware processing capabilities.

-The response to the project at the hackaton was incredibly positive, especially considering the hardware and software were tied together in a 24-hour timeframe.
-In fact, KineticCare won the top prize, as well as Best Use of AT&T Sponsored Data API, Best Use of Harman APIs, and the Qualcomm Technology Challenge.
+The response to the project at the hackaton was incredibly positive, especially considering the hardware and software were all tied together within a 24-hour timeframe.
+KineticCare won the top prize, as well as Best Use of AT&T Sponsored Data API, Best Use of Harman APIs, and the Qualcomm Technology Challenge.
 Following the event, KineticCare was demonstrated at other IoT-focused events, including IBM Interconnect 2016, where it garnered further interest.
-Because of the nature of the system, that interest could lead the initial prototype to support other sensors, such as indoor humidity, power usage and more.
+Because of the nature of the system, that interest could lead the initial prototype to support other sensors, including indoor humidity, power usage and more.